 “Alright, bro, now you’re going too far,” Shedeur responded.
 “Man, they say that, bro.
 I don’t even know how to think about that… I know I’m a leader, but up to his level?”

-It was a humble response from the Cleveland Browns QB.
-Shilo is correct, Shedeur is a powerful public figure in today’s climate.
-He may not have as much influence as Obama or MLK, but something about him resonates with the average fan, and they love him because of it.
+The response from Shedeur was level-headed and humble.
+Shilo is correct, to a certain degree, though.
+Shedeur is a powerful public figure, considering how things are measured today.
+He may not have as much influence as Obama or King, but something about him resonates with the average fan, and they love him because of it.

-It was a nice reminder that Shedeur appreciated.
-He knows that the fans love him, and he loves them back because of it.
+It was a reminder that Shedeur appreciated.
+He knows that the fans love him, and he loves them back, too.
 This season, he ran all sorts of community events, including one where he gave away a car to a family in need.

 At the end of the day, Shedeur will always be a massive public figure as long as he’s an NFL QB.
 He’s the son of one of the most popular football players of all time.
-Not to mention, he was brought up through college during the introduction of NIL, making headwaves before he even made it to the pros.
+He came through college during the introduction of NIL, making some serious money before he even made it to the pros.